bitcoin/bips/bip-0039/bip-0039-wordlists.md

 9. The words which have not the same spelling in Brazil and in Portugal are excluded.
 10. No words that remind negative/sad/bad things.
 11. No very similar words with 1 letter of difference.

+### Hungarian

+Credits: @peterkisfaludi (Peter Kisfaludi kisfaludi.peter@gmail.com)

+Words chosen using the following rules:

+1. Words are 4-8 letters long.
+2. Words can be uniquely determined typing the first 4 letters.
+3. No words with accents or hyphens.
+4. No words with Levehnstein distance less than 2 (Minimum Levehnstein distance for the full set of words is 2).
+5. Words are sorted according to English alphabet
+6. No words containing "j" or "ly" (as they are pronounced the same way, written differently)
+7. No words already used in other language mnemonic sets.
+8. Obscenities and bad language removed as much as possible